IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-type-stacked-100-spline-series.md

 ## Required Modules

-Creation of the `Stacked100SplineSeries` requires the following modules.
+Creation of the `Stacked100SplineSeries` requires the following modules:

 ```razor
 DataChartCoreModule